Lesley Garrett: Discography

 As a recording artist, Garrett has released eleven solo albums.
 Many of them have been successful, receiving gold and silver status.
 Soprano in Red received the Gramophone Award for "Best-selling Classical Artist of the Year".
 Garrett was also a featured artist on the platinum selling "Perfect Day" single released by the BBC in aid of Children in Need.

 Garrett created the role of Cathy in the London studio recording of Bernard J. Taylor's operatic version of Wuthering Heights, which also featured Dave Willetts, Bonnie Langford and other leading British musical theatre performers.
 Her rendition of "I Belong to the Earth" was included on two of her solo albums.

 Other recordings include complete audio operas: Mozart's The Magic Flute (Papagena) conducted by Sir Charles Mackerras, Mozart's Così fan tutte (Despina), also conducted by Mackerras and Yum-Yum in the audio and video recordings of the Jonathan Miller production of The Mikado from ENO, in which she played the leading soprano role, Yum-Yum.
 She appears on two other DVDs of complete works from English National Opera, Handel's Ariodante (Dalinda) and Xerxes (Atalanta).
 In the video of the 1984 Glyndebourne L'incoronazione di Poppea under Raymond Leppard, she sings Nutrice and Valletto.

+Garrett's only credit on a hit single was on a version of "Ave Maria", which she performed with leukaemia sufferer Amanda Thompson for the television programme Hearts of Gold, which reached no. 16 in the UK singles chart at the end of November 1993.